aleshaleksey/fansys23/08-spell-list.md

 No time is seen to pass from the perspective of the traveller during their journey.
 From the perspective of an observer in the realm of departure, the target is seen to freeze for a moment an then flicker out of existence.
 Likewise, on the realm of destination, it is seen to appear with very little happening in between.
 As such the "step" does not provoke attacks of opportunity from entities on either side.

+The destination point on the otherworld is the equivalent point to the point you set off from.
+If you are travelling between planets this might be the same coordinate.
+If you are travelling between parallel worlds, it might be the same point.
+If you are travelling between metaphysical/spirit realms, it might be the point with the most similar meaning, purpose or significance.

+For the sake of mechanics, this is a "cosmic speed" effect.

 **Special**:
 - This spell may be taken with any type of spellcasting other than nature, however the kind of realm that the traveller may visit is limited by he school.
 Thus if taken with: